Taj Mahal

-Taj Mahal In 1631-1648 on the orders of Shah Jahan, The Taj Mahal is a colossal mausoleum made of white marble and built-in Agra, the Mughal Emperor, in memory of his favorite wife.
+Taj Mahal In 1631–1648, on the orders of Shah Jahan, the Taj Mahal was a colossal mausoleum made of white marble and built by Agra, the Mughal Emperor, in memory of his favorite wife.
 It is India’s jewel and one of the most admired monuments in the world’s cultural heritage.

 Outstanding Universal Value